 Does the Mayotte eSIM also work in Reunion or Madagascar?

-By default, no. A Mayotte plan covers only that island.
-If you plan to combine Mayotte with Reunion or Madagascar on the same trip, look for a regional Indian Ocean plan or a specific eSIM for each destination, and check coverage before purchasing.
+By default, no. A Mayotte plan only covers that island.
+If you're combining Mayotte with Reunion or Madagascar on the same trip, look for a regional Indian Ocean plan or a specific eSIM for each destination, and check coverage before purchasing.

 Will I have good speed for video calls?

 In Mamoudzou and urban areas, yes, with sufficient 4G for video calls and streaming.
-In the dense inland forests and some isolated beaches, the signal drops, so save important calls for when you're in town or with accommodation Wi-Fi.
+In the jungle interior and some isolated beaches, the signal drops, so save important calls for when you're in the city or have Wi-Fi at your accommodation.

 Can I keep my Spanish number active?

 Yes.
-The eSIM only provides data and coexists with your main SIM, which keeps your usual number for receiving SMS and calls.
-You use the eSIM's data for browsing and WhatsApp, without giving up your Spanish line.
+The eSIM only provides data and coexists with your main SIM, which still uses your usual number for receiving SMS and calls.
+You use the eSIM data for browsing and WhatsApp, without giving up your Spanish line.

 Do I need to register my passport to use it?

 No. Unlike some local SIMs, a travel eSIM does not require passport registration.
-You buy the plan, you get the QR, you scan it, and that's it.
+You buy the plan, receive the QR, scan it, and that's it.
 No paperwork or hassle at Dzaoudzi-Pamandzi airport.

 Most plans start counting when the eSIM first connects to a network at the destination, not when you install it.
-This means you can prepare it at home with peace of mind and only activate the data when you land in Mayotte.
+That's why you can prepare it at home with peace of mind and only activate data when you land in Mayotte.

 Conclusion

 Mayotte combines a postcard-perfect lagoon with the convenience of French territory, but that doesn't mean roaming will be cheap.
-With an eSIM, you get internet as soon as you land, a fixed price, and zero paperwork on the island.
+With an eSIM, you have internet as soon as you land, a fixed price, and no paperwork on the island.
 Choose your gigabytes, install it at home, and relax.
 Book your eSIM for Mayotte and dive into the lagoon with your data already working.